 Rachel Sassoon Beer

-She was a member of the Institute of Journalists and of the Institute of Women Journalists.
-In 1898 she personally obtained a confession from Ferdinand Esterhazy, the French major (and German agent) who had forged the document setting out the military secrets that Dreyfus had allegedly passed on to the Germans.
-This had been the basis of the case against Dreyfus.
+Rachel Beer was a member of the Institute of Journalists and of the Institute of Women Journalists.
+In 1898 she personally obtained a confession from Ferdinand Esterhazy, the French major (and German agent) who had forged the document setting out the military secrets that Captain Alfred Dreyfus had allegedly passed on to the Germans.
+This had been the basis of the case against Dreyfus in what became known as the Dreyfus Affair.
 Rachel Beer published successive articles relating to Esterhazy, which led to calls for a retrial for Dreyfus.
 However, Esterhazy then retracted his confession and sued the Observer for libel.
 Rachel refused to back down.
 In 1899 Esterhazy admitted his lies and Dreyfus was released.
 This was considered to be largely due to Rachel Beer’s persistence and she was much admired by her fellow journalists.
 In general, however, both newspapers declined in circulation under her editorship.